divyasen/FoodWasteTracker/README.md

 ```

 ## Installing the webserver
-1. Ensure that Node.js/npm is installed on the machine.
+1. Ensure that both Node.js and npm is installed on the machine.
 ```
 sudo apt-get update
 sudo apt-get install npm